Losing a job

 When you are expecting a new arrival

-If you are working you are entitled to paid time off for ante-natal appointments.
-To find out about adoption and maternity pay visit the GOV.UK website.
+If you're working you're entitled to paid time off for ante-natal appointments.
+You can find out about adoption and maternity on GOV.UK.

 When you are pregnant, and for one year after the birth, you may be able to get free prescriptions and NHS dental care.
-For more information visit the Money Advice Service website.
+Get more information on dental care during pregnancy

 Once your baby arrives you may find you’re earning less and need to control your spending.
 If you have a partner talk with them and plan your budget together.

 - Talk openly about it and there won't be any surprises

 - Agree some ground rules.
 For example you could agree not to buy anything that costs more than £50 without talking about it first